 Connect to a clone

-Now you can work with this clone using any PostgreSQL client, for example,
+You can work with the clone you created earlier using any PostgreSQL client, for example,

 db section of the response of the